Welcome to the home of the Questioning Quilter.

-My latest article is finally out: Quilts from Crumbs, making beautiful quilts with the smallest scraps
+My previous Article: Quilts from Crumbs, making beautiful quilts with the smallest scraps

 What am I supposed to do with all these scraps? part 1